dynexcoin/Dynex/README.md

 sudo apt-get install libboost-all-dev
 ```

-Download and extract the executables from this repository:
+Download the repository using the following command.
+Then unzip the executables (choose the correct zip file depending on your operating system: Windows, Linux, MacOS)
 ```
 git clone https://github.com/TuringXplatform/TuringX.git
 ```